-St Chads CofE Nursery and Infant School has chosen to hold an emergency inhaler for use by pupils who have been diagnosed with asthma and prescribed a reliever inhaler, OR who have been prescribed a reliever inhaler.
+The School has chosen to hold an emergency inhaler for use by pupils who have been diagnosed with asthma and prescribed a reliever inhaler, OR who have been prescribed a reliever inhaler.

 Written parental consent for its use has been obtained, and a record of this is kept with the emergency inhalers to establish which pupils have this in place.
-The school's Designated First Aid Lead is responsible for ensuring that this register is reviewed and kept up to date.
-This information will also be included on the pupil's IHCP.
+Katie Gilsenan (SENCO) and Nicky Kay (Welfare Officer) is responsible for ensuring that this register is reviewed and kept up to date.

-If there is an emergency situation whereby consent has not been received, either for a pupil with diagnosed asthma, or for a pupil with no previous history or knowledge of asthma and symptoms suggest an asthma attack is occurring, the emergency services will be called.
+If there is an emergency whereby consent has not been received, either for a pupil with diagnosed asthma, or for a pupil with no previous history or knowledge of asthma and symptoms suggest an asthma attack is occurring, the emergency services will be called.
 If advised to do so by the emergency services, the emergency inhaler will be used even where consent has not been received and full details of the advice given and dosage administered will be recorded.

-An emergency kit is in place, kept in the upstairs office medicine cupboard which includes:-
+An emergency kit is in place, kept in the admin office, which includes: -

 - a salbutamol metered dose inhaler

-- at least one plastic spacer
+- at least two plastic spacers

 - instructions on using the inhaler and spacer, together with cleaning/storage instructions

 To avoid possible risk of cross-infection, the plastic spacer should not be reused.
 It can be given to the pupil to take home for future personal use.
 The inhaler can be cleaned and reused.
-11

 If a pupil has used the emergency inhaler, their parent/carer will be informed as soon as possible.
-This will be done by the person who administered medication/class teacher.
+This will be completed by the pupil's class teacher.

-A "Guidance on the use of Emergency Salbutamol Inhalers in School" consent form template, to be completed by parent/carers template is attached- See Appendix 2.
+A "Guidance on the use of Emergency Salbutamol Inhalers in School" consent form template, to be completed by parent/carers template is attached - See Appendix 2.